rust-lang/rfcs/text/0000-future-work.md

 More generally, the benefits for the teams described above also hold for all readers.
-In particular, a reader can better infer what sort of language Rust is turning into given the information in a future-work section.
+In particular, a reader can better infer what sort of language Rust is turning into given the information in a future-possibilities section.
 Having such a section may also help generate interest in subsequent proposals which a different author may then write.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-This Meta-RFC modifies the RFC template by adding a *"Future work"* section after the *"Unresolved questions"*.
+This Meta-RFC modifies the RFC template by adding a *"Future possibilities"* section after the *"Unresolved questions"*.
 The newly introduced section is intended to help the authors, teams and readers in general reflect holistically on the big picture effects that a specific RFC proposal has.

 Please read the [reference-level-explanation] for exact details of what an RFC author will see in the changed template.